Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 ```powershell
 pixi init --channel conda-forge --channel bioconda
 ```

+> [!TIP]
+>
+> You can copy commands by clicking the "copy symbol" on the right hand side of
+> the code blocks.
+You can paste these in Powershell by pressing CTRL+V or
+> right-clicking.

 Inspect your folder's contents in TotalCommander/Windows Explorer.
 Alternatively, to inspect folder contents, you can print files and folders in